edufcarvalho/coding-interview/README.md

 4. DONE - Implement the tweets index endpoint using a cursor pagination/infinite scroll alike approach (no gems are valid).
 Sort is by most recently.
 5. DONE - Retrieve the tweets for a specific user (using the same index function) - make sure to avoid boilerplate code.
 Use ‘User model‘ scopes.
 Adapt your solution to defined routes.
 Do not modify the routes file
 6. DONE - create a Dockerfile and docker-compose to run the project
-7. implements a simple CRUD for company (with html pages)
+7. DONE - implements a simple CRUD for company (with html pages)
 8. implements a mailer for new user